MCP Server (Legacy Version)¶

 Legacy Documentation

-This document is the legacy MCP Server integration guide, maintained for historical compatibility only.
+This document is the legacy MCP Server integration guide, maintained for historical compatibility.
 For new integrations, please refer to MCP Server Quick Start first.

 What is MCP Server?¶

-MCP Server, the Model Context Protocol, is an open protocol designed to standardize secure connections and data source access between applications and AI models.
-Its core goal is to enable developers to easily provide context information (such as data, content, operations) to models through unified "tools" and "resources", thereby enhancing model capabilities without the need for retraining.
+MCP Server, Model Context Protocol (MCP), is an open protocol designed to standardize secure connections and data source access between applications and AI models.
+Its core goal is to enable developers to easily provide context information (such as data, content, operations) to models through unified "tools" and "resources", thereby enhancing model capabilities without retraining the models.

 Services built based on MCP Server ultimately provide a unified multi-model callable interface.
-This service supports multi-client access and employs an API Key authentication mechanism to securely access the core functionalities of TrueWatch, including monitors, logs, dashboards, and DQL queries.
+This service supports multi-client access and employs an API Key authentication mechanism to securely access TrueWatch's core functionalities, including monitors, logs, dashboards, and DQL queries.

 Getting Started¶